Got a job offer from Microsoft? Here's how to negotiate it!

 As with most job offers, this is the stable, predictable component that you can use to pay your mortgage or car payment.
 You can’t know what company performance might look like in the future, so it’s hard to estimate how much of a bonus you’ll get or what your RSUs will be worth when they vest.

 Microsoft’s base salary offers tend to be pretty competitive with other big tech firms.
-If you’re wondering whether the salary you’re offered is competitive, levels.fyi or paysa.com are both good places to start.
+If you’re wondering whether the salary you’re offered is competitive, paysa.com and levels.fyi are good places to start.

 How flexible is Microsoft on Base Salary?